DOCUMENT TSC-2026/B102 · BLOG POST 102 · ENTERPRISE INNOVATION · REV. 01

 profit-and-loss statement.

 Strip the deal to its facts.
-Miss Mouth's reported roughly $80 million in net sales and about $28 million in EBITDA for the twelve months ending December 2025, a 35 percent EBITDA margin.
+Miss Mouth's reported roughly $80 million in net sales and about $28 million in EBITDA for the twelve months ending December 2025, a 35 percent EBITDA margin, which is exactly the kind of EBITDA margin that makes a DTC brand actually sellable to a strategic.
 It is the number one stain treatment product on Amazon, with around ninety thousand reviews.
 Church & Dwight paid about $325 million, which works out to 4.1 times sales and 11.6 times EBITDA.

 FIG. 01 · MISS MOUTH'S, BY THE NUMBERSCHURCH & DWIGHT · MAY 2026